Darren-Chambers/deploy-vsp360-ova/README.md

 ### Step 6 — Deploy VSP360

-Launch the Deploy VSP360 job template.
-The survey will prompt for:
+Launch the Ansible Deploy VSP360 job template.
+The survey will prompt
+for:

 | Question | Description |
 |---|---|